dmasequesmay/CrewExpendable/README.md

 SOLID principles we applied:
 * Dependency: The parseSource() function parses strings from a text file to build a vector of nodes.
 Instead of depending on specific string variables, the parseSource() function takes input from any text file.
 This avoids having the story text be hard-coded into the program and we won’t be forced to recompile our program every time we want to change the story.
+* Open Closed: Menu base class was created for extensions of the menu.
+Different parts of the menu became extensions of the menu class rather than adding onto the menu class.
+This follows the open-closed principle as the menu class was written and closed for modification, but open for extension.
+This also follows the open closed principal as the derived menus become their own objects and are closed for modification.

 ![image](https://github.com/cs100/final-project-dmase002-dvuon016-rgarc224-wdo008/assets/133715991/8c58eff4-d935-48bb-8031-509455819957)